ZhgChgLi/ZMarkupParser/README.md

 - [x] Better performance compared to `NSAttributedString.DocumentType.html`.
 - [x] Fully test cases and test coverage.

-## ToDo
-- [ ] Write a technical post about developing ZMarkupParser (Chinese only).
-- [ ] Fully documented
-- [ ] Increase test coverage to 95%
-- [ ] Create a class diagram and documentation for the architecture and design patterns of ZMarkupParser.
-- [ ] Support Markdown because the Markup object is a high-level abstraction.

 Please feel free to contribute.

 ## Try it!